syenpark/Intro2CSandPy/README.md

 ---
 ### __Week 3: Structured Types__
 #### Concepts and Terminologies
-- Tuples and Lists
+- Tuples
- Tuples: immutable, iterable, and frequently used to do swap variables or return more than one value.
+ immutable, iterable, and frequently used to do swap variables or return more than one value.
+- Lists
- Lists: mmutable, iterable, del(L[index]), L.remove(element), L.pop()
+  mmutable, iterable, del(L[index]), L.remove(element), L.pop()
+- Dictionaries
+  no order and keys should be unique and immutable.